 When the best interest of the County requires the immediate removal of the employee from his/her position, any employee may be released from regularly assigned duties with pay and benefits by the Department Head, or his/her designee, for a period not to exceed eighty (80) working hours upon the approval of the Personnel Director.
-Upon showing of good cause by the appointing authority, such release from duty may be extended up to an additional in eighty (80) work hours increments for a maximum of twelve (12) months by upon approval of the Personnel Director.
+Upon showing of good cause by the appointing authority, such release from duty may be extended in eighty (80) work hour increments for a maximum of twelve (12) months upon approval of the Personnel Director.